History of Jeff Bezos in Timeline

 Throughout the month of October 2017, Jeff Bezos would continue to sporadically surpass Bill Gates after Amazon's share price fluctuated.

-December 2017: New Shepard Successfully Flew and Landed Dummy Passengers
+December 2017: New Shepard Successfully Flies Dummy Passengers

-In December 2017, Blue Origin's New Shepard successfully flew and landed dummy passengers, pushing the start date for human space travel into late 2018.
+In December 2017, New Shepard successfully flew and landed dummy passengers, pushing the start date for human space travel into late 2018.
+Blue Origin built six vehicles to support all phases of testing and operations.

-2017: Donations to Fred Hutchinson Cancer Research Center
+2017: Donation to the Fred Hutchinson Cancer Research Center

 Between 2009 and 2017, Jeff Bezos donated to the Fred Hutchinson Cancer Research Center several times.